cristianoL23/GameOfLife/README.md

 The proper file format can be seen in the current boardload.txt.
 The file can be any sized square.
 The zeroes represent dead cells and the ones are living cells.

-In order to see what happens to the cells, run using the command "make experiment"
+In order to see what happens to the cells, run using the command "make experiment".

+Report folder contains formal specification document for the project.
+All discrete mathematics was written using Gries and Schnider notation.